Bunsenbrenner14/The-Worlds-First-Watchguesser/README.md

-**Watch Guesser**
+# Watch Guesser

 Welcome to Watch Guesser, the ultimate watch enthusiast's quiz game!
 Test your knowledge of luxury timepieces by identifying famous watch models from their images.
 Challenge yourself and see how many watches you can correctly guess.

-Features:
+## Features:

-    Stunning high-resolution images of iconic watch models.
+- Stunning high-resolution images of iconic watch models.
-    Different game modes.
+- Multiple-choice questions for each watch.
-    Score tracking to see how well you know your watches.
+- Score tracking to see how well you know your watches.
-    A challenging quiz for watch enthusiasts of all levels.
+- A challenging quiz for watch enthusiasts of all levels.

-Getting Started:
+## Getting Started:

-    Visit watchguesser.com
+1. Visit www.watchguesser.com
+2. Pick a game mode
+3. Start quizzing

-Contributing:
+## Contributing:

-    Found a bug or have a suggestion?
+- Found a bug or have a suggestion?
 Feel free to open an issue.
-    Want to add more watch models?
+- Want to add more watch models?
 Submit a pull request to expand the database.
-    Want to support me financially?
-Check out the watchguesser.com/donation
+- Want to support me financially?
+Check out www.watchguesser.com/donation

-Credits:
+## Credits:

-    This project uses images from Big Watch Corporations.
+- This project uses images from big watch croporations.
 Please don't sue me.

-License:
+## License:

-This project is licensed under the Creative Commons Zero v1.0 Universal License - see the LICENSE.md file for details.
+This project is licensed under the Creative Commons Zero v1.0 Universal License - see the `LICENSE.md` file for details.

 Enjoy the world of watches with Watch Guesser!